as though your body were right

 Jonathan Meyer

-Jonathan is developing a new work driven by these ideas and questions.
-Research has been exploring what it would mean to choreograph the cells’ movement rather than the body’s; it has been reading, thinking, and writing about personal and systemic traumas; it has been grappling with how these two areas of inquiry relate.
+The development of this project was driven by these ideas and questions.
+Research was exploring what it would mean to choreograph the cells’ movement rather than the body’s; it was reading, thinking, and writing about personal and systemic traumas; it was grappling with how these two areas of inquiry relate.

 An audience of four